Keep a journal.

 All life evolves naturally towards health and wholeness.
 Sometimes we change very slowly and painfully.
 Sometimes rapidly and miraculously.
 Change is inevitable, and we grow and learn even despite our self-destructive actions.
 What we do for ourselves and the ways that we think about ourselves have everything to do with how quickly we evolve towards the joyful, Self-realized, creative and loving beings that we truly are.

 Depression is a state of contraction, experienced as apathy, fear, sadness, emptiness, and disconnection.
-No child is born with these feelings, because these are not our Essential qualities.
+These are not our Essential human qualities.
 When we experience ourselves without the interference of the negative mind, we feel peace, love, bliss, acceptance, and connection with all life.

 The greatest healing force available to humanity, is Love.
 Any effective healer, whether a Medical Doctor, body-worker, psychotherapist, or yoga instructor knows this fundamental truth.